 Dalhousie University Guest Speaker - Introduction to Community Social Work (SLWK 2010.01)

 I was invited in as a guest speaker to speak to the Social Work class on community engagement.
 The main points I wanted to instill were "Community doesn't engage in what you do, they engage in why your doing it".
 Also with any community project or initiative that affects the community directly or indirectly; the community must have a "meaningful" seat at the table.

 July 1st - 2017

 This event was organized by the Institute for Canadian Citizenship.
-Prior to the official swearing in ceremony, community members and partners - from city leaders to neighbours are invited to host ICC roundtables.
+Prior to the official swearing in ceremony, community members and partners - from city leaders to neighbors are invited to host ICC round tables.
 These opportunities are a unique opportunity to share stories and reflect on what it means to be Canadian.

 May 31st - 2017

 The Pathways to Education program in Spryfield was graduating a cohort of high school students from their program and I was invited as a keynote speaker to address their graduating class.